V i n e y a r d s

 B e t w e e n S o a v e a n d V a l p o l i c e l l a . . .

-The Soave hills formed during the Mesozoic, when, following powerful volcanic eructions the sea was replaced by hills.
-Basaltic soil, dark, rich of minerals perfect for the production of great white wines.
+The Soave hills were formed during the Mesozoic era, when powerful volcanic eruptions led to the sea being replaced by hills.
+The basaltic soil, dark and rich in minerals, is perfect for producing exceptional white wines.

 Grapes

-Garganega is our only vine variety, used in 4 different interpretations to give life to wines with with particular and very enjoyable sensory and olfactory characteristics, that immediately identifies the production region.
+Garganega is our sole grape variety, utilised in four distinct interpretations to create wines with unique and highly enjoyable sensory and olfactory characteristics that immediately identify the production region.

 Grapes Ripening

-To give personality and style to our wines, we use a very peculiar technique: the double reasoned ripening.
-In early september, a part of the shoots of the vines , full of precious bunches, are cut and are left on the vineyard for approximately a month, stopping the ripening but safeguarding its acidity.
-For the rest, ripening continues, reaching the perfect sugar content for a correct alcohol content.
-The implementation of this innovative technique gives the result of a unique wine, that intensifies the characteristics of Soave.
+To impart personality and style to our wines, we employ a distinctive technique known as double reasoned ripening.
+In early September, a portion of the vine shoots, laden with precious bunches, is cut and left in the vineyard for approximately a month, halting the ripening process while preserving acidity.
+For the remaining grapes, ripening continues, achieving the perfect sugar content for optimal alcohol levels.
+The implementation of this innovative technique results in a unique wine that enhances the characteristics of Soave.

 Vinification

-Passed the month necessary to the double reasoned ripening, the grapes are harvested by hand and then vinified.
-The fermentation is very slow, at least twenty days, and the following maturation lasts at least ten months in steel tanks.
-The Vigna Vecia requires instead a slow fermentation in oak barrels for at least three months to then settle in steel tanks for further two years.
+After the month required for double reasoned ripening, the grapes are hand-harvested and then vinified.
+Fermentation is very slow, lasting at least twenty days, followed by a maturation period of at least ten months in stainless steel tanks.
+The Vigna Vecia, on the other hand, undergoes a slow fermentation in oak barrels for a minimum of three months before being transferred to stainless steel tanks for an additional two years.

 Flavours

-Fresh and sapid wines, with floral scents of peach blossom and fruity of apple, pineapple and peach and a pleasurable aftertaste of sour almond characteristic of Garganega.
-A wine that goes well with with meat and fish.
+The wines are fresh and sapid, featuring floral notes of peach blossom and fruity aromas of apple, pineapple, and peach, with a delightful aftertaste of bitter almond characteristic of Garganega.
+This wine pairs exceptionally well with both meat and fish.

-T h e L a n d S o a v e
+T h e L a n d o f S o a v e

 V a l p o l i c e l l a